-Deciding between an iPad vs iPad mini means taking various factors into consideration, from (of course) size, to price, to compatibility with certain accessories.
+Deciding between a 10.2-inch iPad vs iPad mini means taking various factors into consideration, from size to price, specs and compatibility with certain accessories.
 And you'll also need to think about what tasks you're planning to use the iPad for.
-But make no mistake, both are highly capable tablets.
-Check out our roundup of the best drawing tablets if you're looking for more inspiration.
+Out of the two September 2021 releases, the iPad mini offered the most notable upgrade from its predecessor.
+It's more powerful than the base iPad and supports Apple Pencil 2 support, but both are highly capable tablets.

 iPad vs iPad mini: Price & release date